-EBAImproving equine welfare
+EBAImproving equine well-being

 We welcome all within the equestrian world: horse owners, equine behaviourists or other professionals.